MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### We (Business) want to add a new column to model X

-There are 3 options to do this:
+There are three options to do this:

 1. Create a new SAC Model and Link the data in the story
 	![](2021-04-15-09-40-09.png)

-	++ Business can create the model and link themselves ++ Can link data from another context (e.g. Actual model and Target model)
+	++ Business can create the model and link themselves ++ Can link data from another context (e.g., Actual model and Target model)

 	-- Functionality for calculations limited
 	-- Clunky /Strange errors sometimes
-	-- Business has to manually maintain the data
+	-- Business has to maintain the data manually
 	<br>
 2. Add the data in the SAC Model via the Upload Excel folder on the SAC Fileserver

 	![](2021-04-15-09-44-36.png)

-2.1 Business needs to add new column to model.
+2.1 Business needs to add a new column to model.

 ![](2021-04-15-09-57-40.png)